E-40: 2011–present

-On December 9, 2014, E-40 released Sharp On All 4 Corners: Corner 1 and Sharp On All 4 Corners: Corner 2.
-The single "Choices (Yup)" charted at number 125 on Billboard and number 43 on r&b/hip-hop chart late summer 2015 and was certified Gold by the RIAA May 9, 2016.
-E-40 collaborated with G-Eazy on the song "Nothing to Me", released in December 2015 on G-Eazy's album When It's Dark Out.
-On Lecrae's album, Church Clothes 3, E-40 is featured on the track "Can't Do You".
-On November 18, 2016, E-40 released The D-Boy Diary Parts 1 and 2.

 In 2018, E-40 announced the "Definitions" album trilogy.
 He released his twenty-fifth studio album The Gift of Gab on August 23, which was followed by his twenty-sixth studio album Practice Makes Paper on July 26, 2019.
-The third album, The Rule of Thumb, is yet to be released.
+The third album, Rule of Thumb, was released on November 17, 2023.
 In 2019, he made a guest appearance in the music video of "West Coast", performed by G-Eazy, Blueface, ALLBLACK and YG.

 Business career

 Along with former NFL player Chester McGlockton, E-40 opened a Fatburger franchise in Pleasant Hill, California, which has now been shut down.
 E-40 has promoted a forthcoming publication, E-40's Book of Slang, since 1998, but as of 2024 the volume has not yet been released.
 He is also a spokesperson for Landy Cognac, and he opened the now-defunct Ambassador's Lounge, a nightclub in Downtown San Jose.
-On November 16, 2007 it was announced that Stevens signed a franchise agreement with Wingstop Restaurants, Inc. and will open one in Southampton shopping center located in Benicia, California.
-"I was introduced to Wingstop in Dallas and as soon as I tasted the wings I was hooked.
-I love the food," said Stevens.
-"I chose to open in the Bay Area because this is the soil where I was born and raised, and I still live here to this day.
-People here are going to love these things."

 In late 2007, E-40 announced a new line of energy drinks called "40 Water."
 He also has a number of other ventures in the beverage industry, including the wine industry, where he has released three wines including a red blend called "Function," a moscato and high-alcohol fortified wine called "Mangoscato."
 The wines are branded using the rapper's real name, Earl Stevens.
 In December 2014, he released a premixed cocktail beverage called Sluricane Hurricane, inspired by the 1995 hit song "Hurricane" from his group the Click.

 In December 2015, E-40 released a line of malt liquor called "E-40", available in 24 oz. cans and 40 oz. glass bottles.

 E-40 is also an investor and has his own investment company.
-He is known for being one of the earliest investors in social media apps Clubhouse and Convoz.
+He was an early investor in social media apps Clubhouse and Convoz.